 Application : Applied

 Explanation on : application of the practice The Directors, with their diverse backgrounds and specialisations from the legal and accounting fraternities, former senior executives in the Malaysian government sector and experience in business management collectively bring considerable knowledge, judgment, expertise and experience to the Board.
 The breadth and depth of experience and knowledge of the Directors provide the necessary balance of power and authority as well as diverse views, insights and advice on its stewardship role.
-The appointment of Dato' Sri Ramli bin Yusuff, a lawyer by training, during the financial year has provided an additional perspective to the Board's overall effectiveness in the risk management of the Group's businesses as well as contribute to the Group's core business as a resort developer and management of resort projects.
-Mr Chin Mui Khiong, an accountant, also appointed during the financial year, has more than 35 years of professional experience gained in audit and business advisory services in a wide spectrum of industries.
-He will be able to positively contribute his skills and knowledge to the Group with the implementation of a plethora of new accounting standards and compliances.

 Recognising that gender diversity is a national agenda to be pursued, the Board will actively source for female candidates who meet the skills and experience requirements for appointment as Directors and senior management who will contribute positively and bring further diversity to the Group.

 Explanation for : departure

-Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are re encouraged to complete to equired to complete the columns below.
+Non-large companies are the columns below.

 Measure :

 Timeframe :